Measurements of production cross sections of the Higgs boson in the four-lepton final state in proton-proton collisions at $\sqrt{s} = $ 13 TeV: Results

 The reconstructed invariant masses of the $\PZ_1$ and $\PZ_2$ dilepton systems are shown in Fig.~\ref{fig:MZ1MZ2} for $118<\mllll<130\GeV$, together with their 2D distribution in the $105<\mllll<140\GeV$ mass region.
 The distribution of the discriminants used for event categorization along with the corresponding working point values are shown in Fig.~\ref{fig:Djet}.

 The results presented in Sections~\ref{subsec:signalstrenghts} and \ref{subsec:stxs} are extracted with a two-dimensional likelihood fit that relies on two variables, the four-lepton invariant mass $\mllll$ and the matrix element kinematic discriminant $\mathcal{D}$.
+The fiducial cross section measurements are extracted with a one-dimensional likelihood fit that relies only on the four-lepton invariant mass.
+The fit procedure and results are presented in Section~\ref{sec:crosssections}.
 The fit is performed in the $105<\mllll<140\GeV$ mass region.
 The parameters of interest (POIs) are estimated with their corresponding confidence intervals using a profile likelihood ratio test statistic~\cite{Cowan_2011,LHC-HCG}, in which the experimental and theoretical uncertainties are incorporated via NPs.
 The choice of the POIs depends on the specific measurement under consideration, while the remaining parameters are treated as NPs.
 All the POIs considered in the analysis are forced to be greater than or equal to zero; this reflects the fact that the signal yield is substantially larger than the background yield in the mass range studied.
 Negative POIs would imply negative signal strength modifiers and a negative probability density function (pdf).
 We define a two-dimensional pdf as the product of two one-dimensional pdfs: \begin{linenomath*}

 \end{linenomath*} The first term, $\mathcal{P}(\mllll)$, is the unbinned analytical shape described in Section~\ref{sec:signal} for signals and Section~\ref{sec:bkgd} for backgrounds.
 The second term, $\mathcal{P}(\mathcal{D}|\mllll)$, is a binned template of $\mathcal{D}$ that is conditional to $\mllll$.
 This is achieved by creating a two-dimensional template of $\mllll$ vs. $\mathcal{D}$ and normalizing it to 1 for each bin of $\mllll$.